-- 8. Overall, the Corporate Strategy remains on track and it is proposed that the Executive recommends that the Council approves the following minor changes to the current Corporate Strategy document, attached as Appendix A: - Add 'the award winning' in front of Solent Airport at Daedalus in the opening paragraph (High Flying Plans, page 5). - Delete paragraph three regarding the Solent Enterprise Zone and replace with the Daedalus Vision:
+- 6. Overall, the Corporate Strategy remains on track and it is proposed that the Council approves the following minor changes to the Corporate Strategy document; attached as Appendix A, which incorporates these changes: - Add 'the award winning' in front of Solent Airport at Daedalus in the opening paragraph (High Flying Plans, page 5). - Delete paragraph three regarding the Solent Enterprise Zone and replace with the Daedalus Vision: